syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DataBinding.md

 10) Drag **Shippers** table in to design view of **Northwind.dbml**.
 The Entity model diagram for **Shippers** table is generated once it is dropped in to design view.
 ### Loading data from LINQ to SQL classes
-The data from the defined data model of the LINQ to SQL classes can be loaded as a data source to the `SfDataGrid` by loading the **Shippers** table by the created data context for the **Northwnd** data base.
+The data from the defined data model of the LINQ to SQL classes can be loaded as a data source to the `SfDataGrid` by loading the **Shippers** table by the created data context for the **Northwnd** database.

 {% tabs %}
 {% highlight c# %}